thompsy/go-linux-worker/README.md

 # Go Linux Worker

 The Go Linux Worker Service executes arbitrary Linux commands on behalf of clients.
+Processes are isolated to a basic Apline Linux container using Linux `namespaces` and resource constraints are provided using `cgroups`.
+The primary purpose of this project was to allow me to experiment with `namespaces` and `cgroups`. to better understand how containers work under the hood.

 The design of the service can be seen in the [design document](DESIGN.md).

 Currently, the service consists of a library with functions to submit a job, query the status of a job, stop a job and fetch the logs from a job along with client and server implementations.